Longtime growers make fruit-forward wines with palpable restraint.

-The first Martinellis began growing grapes in Sonoma County in the 19th century, and some of the vines planted then still supply fruit for their winery’s collector-worthy Jackass Hill Zinfandel.
+The first Martinellis began growing grapes in Sonoma County in the 19th century, and some of the vines planted then still supply fruit for their winery’s coveted Jackass Hill Zinfandel.
 In addition to Zinfandel, Martinelli Winery makes Chardonnay, Muscat of Alexandria, Pinot Noir, and Syrah.
 All the wines are crafted in small lots from estate-grown grapes.

 Hop-Barn Tasting Room